unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Actions**

 **_Life Drain_**.
-Melee Spell Attack:_ +4 to hit, reach 5 ft., one creature. _Hit:_ 10 (3d6) necrotic damage.
+Melee Tek Attack:_ +4 to hit, reach 5 ft., one creature. _Hit:_ 10 (3d6) radiation damage.
 The target must succeed on a DC 10 Constitution saving throw or its hit point maximum is reduced by an amount equal to the damage taken.
 This reduction lasts until the creature finishes a long rest.
 The target dies if this effect reduces its hit point maximum to 0.

 #### Sphinxes